gazebosim/gz-sim/tutorials/joint_controller.md

-One can change the joint velocity by publishing a message on the topic ```/model/joint_controller_demo/joint/j1/cmd_vel``` or can change the topic name within the plugin
+One can change the joint velocity by publishing a message on the topic ```/model/joint_controller_demo/joint/j1/cmd_vel``` or can change the topic name within the plugin.

 To change the topic name add following line before ```</plugin>``` tag in SDF file.